How Much Is Life Insurance in Canada? A Clear Guide

 Term versus permanent life insurance

 The trick to deciding between term versus permanent life insurance is considering the lifespan of your financial obligations.
-Because it’s affordable, term is often the best life insurance for paying off a mortgage, raising a young family, sending kids to school, and resolving outstanding debt.
+Because it’s affordable, term is often the best life insurance or your financial future: the money can cover paying off a mortgage, raising a young family, sending kids to school, and resolving outstanding debt.

 How does joint life insurance affect life insurance premiums?